 The Authority establishes maximum sales prices and maximum annual gross incomes which vary depending principally upon location within the Commonwealth.
 The maximum sales prices which the Authority will approve for single family mortgage loans currently range from \$231,700 to \$450,000, and the maximum annual gross incomes for eligibility for single family mortgage loans currently range from \$72,000 to \$140,000.
 In certain Targeted Areas, the Authority has established maximum sales prices that range from \$275,200 to \$498,800 and maximum annual gross incomes that range from \$86,400 to \$140,000.
 All of the Authority's current maximum sales prices and maximum annual gross incomes applicable to single family mortgage loans comply with the limits currently established by the Internal Revenue Service pursuant to the Code for single family mortgage loans financed by Tax Exempt Bonds.
 The maximum sales price limits so established by the Internal Revenue Service are currently calculated based on the maximum principal amounts of mortgage loans that FHA will insure.
-Such maximum principal amounts, ranging from \$271,050 to \$729,750 in Virginia, would have declined on October 1, 2011 to a range of \$271,050 to \$625,500 but federal legislation was enacted to extend the current limits.
-Any future declines would be expected to result in declines in the maximum sales prices established by the Internal Revenue Service pursuant to the Code at such time as the Internal Revenue Service thereafter updates its Revenue Procedure regarding such limits.
-Any such reductions in maximum sales prices could have a material adverse impact on the Authority's single family programs then financed with proceeds of Tax Exempt Bonds.
+Prior to October 1, 2011, such maximum principal amounts ranged from \$271,050 to \$729,750 in Virginia but declined on October 1, 2011 to a range of \$271,050 to \$625,500, and will not be increased to the prior limits unless federal legislation is enacted to extend the current limits.
+Any such declines are expected to result in declines in the maximum sales prices established by the Internal Revenue Service pursuant to the Code; however, the current limits remain in effect until such time as the Internal Revenue Service updates its Revenue Procedure regarding such limits.
+In response to any such declines, the Authority expects to reduce its maximum sales prices in three geographic areas by amounts ranging from \$78,300 to \$93,300; however, such reductions in maximum sales prices are not anticipated to have a material adverse impact on the Authority's single family programs.
 For single family mortgage loans previously financed, in whole, by Taxable Bonds or Authority net assets, the Authority established maximum annual gross incomes equal to 150% of the applicable median family incomes, had no maximum sales prices, and established a maximum principal amount equal to the maximum loan amount permitted by the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation.
 However, effective April 1, 2008, the financing of such single family mortgage loans, all of which are Self-Insured Mortgage Loans, was suspended by the Authority.
 The Authority's regulations permit the Executive Director to establish the maximum sales prices and maximum annual gross incomes that will enable the Authority to effectively and efficiently allocate its current and anticipated financial resources.
 The Authority can currently give no assurance as to whether or when the Executive Director may in the future approve increases or decreases in such limits or as to the amount of any such increases or decreases, subject to compliance with the limits, if applicable, established by the Internal Revenue Service pursuant to the Code.